≡ Menu

 The Bulldog….
 Everything You Need to Know at a Glance!

-Probably a good thing, because while Bulldogs are awesome animals, they’re certainly not going to be the “right” dog for everyone.
+The Bulldog is one of those breeds where just about everyone loves them (including us here at IndulgeYourPet), but only a few will decide to adopt one.
+This is probably a good thing because while Bulldogs are fantastic animals, they’re certainly not going to be the “right” dog for everyone.
 And the last thing we here at IndulgeYourPet want to see happen is for someone to choose to adopt one of these adorable guys only to regret their decision six months from now!

 So…

-In an effort to prevent this from happening, we wanted to take a moment and discuss some of the pros and cons of owning a Bulldog so that you’ll have a better idea if this particular dog breed is going to be a good “fit” for you.
+To prevent this from happening, we wanted to take a moment and discuss some of the pros and cons of owning a Bulldog so that you’ll have a better idea if this particular dog breed will be a good “fit” for you.
+So, without further ado, let’s dive right into it.

 Bulldog Fast Facts